Panel Compatibility

 The Versa MINI-319/345/433 line covers 319.5 MHz (Qolsys, GE/Interlogix, Alula, Elk M1), 345 MHz (2GIG, Honeywell VISTA, Resideo PROA7), and 433 MHz (legacy DSC) — three ecosystems under one brand.
 The PIR-DUAL consolidates further by covering both 319.5 and 345 MHz from a single SKU.
 For dealers who work across panel types, stocking Versa reduces SKU count versus carrying OEM sensors per manufacturer.

-Which Versa sensors work with the Qolsys IQ Panel 4?
+Which Versa sensors work with the Qolsys IQ Panel 4 and 5?

-The MINI-319, SHOCK-319, PIR-319, and PIR-DUAL (319.5 MHz mode) — provided the IQ Panel 4 has the Qolsys 319.5 MHz RF module installed (the SRF daughter card, found on "Dual SRF" panels).
+The MINI-319, SHOCK-319, PIR-319, and PIR-DUAL (319.5 MHz mode) — provided the IQ Panel 4 or IQ Panel 5 has the Qolsys 319.5 MHz SRF card installed (the SecurityRF-319 / S-Line card; on the IQ5 it occupies the single legacy-frequency slot).
 Without that card, 319.5 MHz sensors won't learn into the panel regardless of brand.
 With it installed, the sensors enroll as standard supervised zones via auto-learn or TXID entry.

 Does the MINI-433 work with DSC PowerSeries NEO?